wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/2-prepare.md

     containing a single H2.
 -->
 ## Setup
-You will need access to Microsoft Power Platform to complete this challenge project.
 If needed, you can sign up for a trial by following these steps:
 ### Sign up for a Microsoft Power Platform trial
 1. Navigate to https://powerapps.microsoft.com and click **Start free**.
 2. Under **Get started**, enter your email address in the text box that says **Enter your work email address.**